jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/matchbook_7.jpg"
   - title: Kimono Silk
-    desc: Until the mid-90's, Canlis servers wore kimonos while serving dinner.
+    desc: Until the mid-90's, Canlis servers wore kimonos.
 This floral pattern is an homage to those beautiful fabrics and patterns that tell the story of the women who made this place what it is today.
     year: 2016
     price: 45
     purchase_url: https://www.nytimes.com/